dimitri-nicolo/calico/visibility/elastic/flow/processpath.md

  kubectl patch logcollector.operator.tigera.io tigera-secure --type merge -p '{"spec":{"collectProcessPath":"Enabled"}}'
 ```

-Enabling/Disabling collectProcessPath causes a rolling update of the calico-node.
+Enabling/Disabling collectProcessPath causes a rolling update of the `calico-node`.

 #### View process path and arguments in flow logs using Kibana.

 Navigate to the Kibana Flow logs dashboard to view process path and arguments associated with a flow log entry.

 The executable path will appear in the `process_name` field and `process_args` will have the executable arguments.
+Executable path
+and arguments cannot be collected under certain circumstances, in that `process_name` will have the task name and `process_args`
+will be empty.
 Information about these fields are described in the [Flow log datatype document](datatypes)